In this round up I’ve included a wide variety of chutneys, including staple chutneys we always have on hand.

 All recipes are vegetarian.
-Most are vegan as well!
+Most are gluten-free and vegan as well!

 Chutneys originated in India and have since spread globally and been adopted by various countries.
 Chutney is derived from the Hindi word chatni which means to lick or eat with appetite.